 I visited the Aizu Hanko Nisshinkan, originally established in 1803.
 This was a large and prestigious school where the children of samurai families were sent at the age of ten to learn both academics and physical discipline.
 Today it is a large interactive museum where you can participate in many of the activities that the students here would have practiced back in the day.
-So anyone who is interested in history, culture, or anything samurai, I highly recommend a visit!
-Even if you’re not a big , there are lots of interactive group activities that you can enjoy with friends and family.
+So, for anyone interested in history, culture, or anything samurai, I highly recommend a visit!
+Even if you do not know much about the history, there are lots of interactive group activities that you can enjoy with friends and family.

 A school for samurai or a Japanese school for wizards?

 Walking through the front entryway, the beautiful architecture and vastness of the school will immediately draw your attention.
 The property covers something like 26,500 square meters, making it as large as some modern-day universities.
 It feels like a Japanese school for wizards and it is so fun to get lost in your imagination as you wander around the grounds.